danielpmadden/ai-osi-stack/README.md

 Authorship & Provenance — The AI OSI Stack was conceived, authored, and maintained by Daniel P. Madden as an independent, self-funded project.
 There is no institutional, corporate, or governmental backing.
 Any references to organizations, domains, or future bodies are aspirational placeholders for a community that does not yet exist.

 Large-language-model tools were used under author supervision; all final content reviewed and approved by Daniel P. Madden.
+Mistakes will happen.
+I'm only one human.

 “Accountability is infrastructure.”
 The AI OSI Stack transforms governance from paperwork into protocol, ensuring that every intelligent system remains intelligible to the society it serves.